callumrollo/callumrollo.github.io/content/articles/flask_leaflet.md

 2. Create a Python environment using pip and the requirements.txt file or conda and the environment.yml file.
 Each works as well as the other
 3. navigate to the directory where the environment files are and run the command `python itgc/app.py`
 4. Open a browser window and go to [127.0.0.1:5000](http://127.0.0.1:5000/)
 5. That's it!
 You're running the app on your very own PC.
-You should see a website that looks and functions just like the one at [nbp2202map.com](https://nbp2202map.com) but it is running solely on your PC
+You should see a website that looks and functions just the the source website but it is running solely on your PC (127.0.0.1 is a special IP address for local resources).

 # Next, remix